lecode-official/deepl-dotnet/documentation/documentation.md

 ## Error Handling

 For any error that may occur during the translation, the `DeepLClient` throws a `DeepLException`.
-Errors that may happen during translation are the following:
+Errors that may happen during translation are as follows:

 1. The parameters are invalid (e.g. the source or target language are not supported)
 1. The authentication key is invalid
 1. The resource could not be found (e.g. when the specified document translation does not exist anymore)
-1. The text that is to be translated is too large
+1. The text that is to be translated is too large (although DeepL is known to return the text untranslated in some cases)
 1. Too many requests have been made in a short period of time
 1. The translation quota has been exceeded
 1. An internal server error has occurred